Day # 31

 To offer forgiveness to our offender means to receive inner healing for ourselves.
 Forgiveness and healing are intimately related.
-Here is the connection: The power of offering forgiveness (whether deserved or undeserved) is the power that heals the heart of the one who forgives.
+Here is the connection: the power of offering forgiveness, whether deserved or undeserved, is the power that heals the heart of the one who forgives.

-When we choose (yes, it is a choice) to forgive it releases us from the chains that bind our hearts to pain.
+When we choose to forgive, (yes, it is a choice) it releases us from the chains that bind our hearts to pain.
 Choosing to forgive opens our heart's door to inner peace.
 Forgiveness can truly soften your heart and create peace within your body, mind, and spirit.

 Forgiveness may seem impossible; maybe even inconceivable to those who have suffered at the hands of someone's abuse, anger, neglect or unjust actions.
+That's completely understandable.

 There is a Hawaiian technique that can truly heal your heart called Ho’Oponopono.
 You simply repeat four powerful phrases: